mcdonaldcm7/alx-system_engineering-devops/0x01-shell_permissions/README.md

   8-James_Bond: This script strips both the owner and the group of all permissions, and gives the other users all the permissions.

   9-John_Doe: This script sets the permission for the file hello as -rwxr-x-wx.

+  10-mirror_permissions: Sets the mode of the file hello the same as the file hello.